⚡ Quick answer: build an ECG quality program in 5 steps

 - ☐ Skin prepared (cleaned, abraded if needed, hair removed)

-- ☐ V1–V2 in 4th ICS (counted from Angle of Louis, not eyeballed)
+- ☐ V1–V2 in 4th ICS (counted from the Angle of Louis, not eyeballed)

 - ☐ V4 at 5th ICS, midclavicular line